 “Successful companies are not the ones that build a business, then look at diversity as a nice-to-have attribute.
 Truly successful and innovative companies are those that build diverse teams when they are just starting out in their own apartment or their folks’ garage.
 Diversity is a mentality, not just strategic imperative”. -Ekaterina Walker, Forbes

-We have laid out what we believe to be the top nine benefits that are most important to a diverse organization
+We have laid out what we believe to be the top nine benefits that come from having a diverse organization:

 Check out this TED Talk about tips for understanding cross-cultural communication and using this skill to benefit your workplace!